What is IATA EasyPay, and how does it benefit airlines?

 IATA EasyPay is an e-wallet solution which agents can use to issue airline tickets through the BSP.

 IATA EasyPay is a new industry payment method exclusively for the issuance of tickets through the Billing Settlement Plan (BSP).
 Based on a ‘pay-as-you-go’ model, IATA EasyPay provides a secure alternative to the traditional BSP Cash and BSP Card payment methods and will be available globally to all IATA-accredited agents and BSP-participating airlines.

 IATA EasyPay operates as an electronic wallet, whereby funds are secured at the time of ticket issuance.
 In order to use this payment method, agents open and fund their own dedicated IATA EasyPay e-wallet.
-At the time of ticket issuance, agents will enter a single-use IATA EasyPay number, generated by the IATA EasyPay system, in their GDS.
+At the time of ticket issuance, agents will enter an IATA EasyPay number, generated via the IATA EasyPay system, in their GDS.
 This prompts an authorization request to the IATA EasyPay system.
 If there are sufficient funds available in the related account, the funds will be blocked in real-time, an authorization generated and the ticket issued.
 Once blocked, the respective funds can no longer be used for other purposes.
 As a private payment instrument, there is no future risk of chargebacks for airlines.

 IATA EasyPay amounts are then settled to Airlines through the BSP 48-96 hours following ticket issuance, allowing airlines to benefit from an accelerated cash flow.
 In addition, airlines benefit from a low cost per transaction of approximately USD 0.53.